Queen Milena of Montenegro: Early life

-Born in the Montenegrin village of Čevo, Milena was a daughter of Voivode Petar Vukotić and wife Jelena Vojvodić born in Viš, Danilovgrad.
+Born in the Montenegrin village of Čevo, Milena was a daughter of Voivode Petar Vukotić and his wife, Jelena Vojvodić (b.
+1825) born in Viš, Danilovgrad.

 Her father was one of the greatest landowners in Montenegro and a close friend of Voivode Mirko Petrović-Njegoš with whom he had fought in the wars of the 1850s.
 The two friends decided to consolidate their alliance with the union of their children.
 In 1853, Milena, age only six, was betrothed to Mirkos's only son, Nikola, age twelve.
-Nikola was the nephew and heir of the childless reigning prince of Montenegro Danilo I.
+Nikola was the nephew and heir of then childless ruling prince of Montenegro Danilo I.

 In 1856, after the death of her mother, Milena was sent to Cetinje, to be raised in the household of her future in laws.
 Having grown up according to the rudimentary customs of Montenegro at that time even in prominent families, Milena was illiterate.
 Between 1856 and 1860 she grew up in the household of Mirko Njegoš, her soon to be father in law, raised alongside Mirko's daughter, Anastasia.
 During those four years she became close to her new family: